T-Mosher/ml-support/General-FAQ.md

 Know how to multiply matrices and vectors.
 Lacking those skills, you can still complete the course, but it will take considerably more time and study.

-The course is not heavy in math - linear algebra is a benefit, calculus is not required.
+The course is not heavy in math - linear algebra is a benefit, some statistics is helpful, calculus is not required.

+If you do not have any programming experience, consider taking an introduction to programming course, such as Mathwork's "MATLAB Onramp".

 ### Q3) Why does the cost function include multiplying by 1/(2m)?